 How do I store all of these foods?

 It is extremely important that you store your foods properly.
-Nothing would be worse than to open a bucket of grains to find it crawling with Weevils, or to find that a mouse has been enjoying your stockpiles before you could!
+Nothing would be worse than to open a bucket of grains to find it crawling with Weevils (ask me how I know), or to find that a mouse has been enjoying your stockpiles before you could!
 Take a few extra steps to ensure that your food will still be good when you are ready for it.
 Many of these things can store practically indefinitely if well protected.

 Buckets– When looking for a bucket to store your grains in, you need to make sure that you use a food grade plastic bucket.
 You can’t just run to the hardware store and buy buckets.
 On the bottom of a food grade bucket will be an HDPE, with a number two within a triangle of arrows.
 I’ve read that the colored buckets, even if they have the #2 on them, are not safe.
 If you wanna be safe, get white buckets.

 You can find these for free, or sometimes for a small price, at your local bakery.
 Just ask for icing buckets with a lid.
 Size doesn’t really matter.
 Gratefully take any and all they offer you!
 You can also order them online, but they are pricey.
-Gamma Seal lids are awesome, but again, are pretty expensive.
+Gamma Seal lids are awesome, and are worth having at least a few.

 #10 cans– You can buy some food items already packed in #10 cans, which are about 3/4 gallon; these will already be prepared for long term storage.
 If you have a cannery in your area you can buy bulk foods and can them yourself using their equipment.
 Packing #10 cans yourself is definitely the cheaper of the two options.

-Mylar Bags- Some people seal their food in mylar bags before putting them in a bucket.
+Mylar Bags– Some people seal their food in mylar bags before putting them in a bucket.
 Although it isn’t necessary, it is an added protective measure.
-Personally, I feel safe enough with just a well sealed bucket.
+After having several lids on our buckets crack, I’m now a firm believer in the importance of having your food sealed in mylar bags.
 You can buy these online and at survival stores.